charcoalphp/charcoal/README.md

 ### 0.1.1
 _Unreleased_
-- Fixed the "unsharp mask" sharpen mode for imagick
+- Fixed the "unsharp mask" mode for sharpen effect (imagick)
-- Fixed the gravity for the watermark effect for imagick
+- Fixed the gravity for the watermark effect (imagick)
+- Accept _ImageInterface_ objects as watermark (global)

 ### 0.1
 _Released 2015-08-26_